artemyarulin/koh/README.md

 # To think about:

-- Should we really add `core.async` dependency?
-If we will stick with callback style we can make life easier for somebody?
-Maybe two different distribution?
-It is any how possible?
+- How we can run tests on RN?
+Write runner for doo maybe?